jpsm83/health/documentation/COMMENT_SYSTEM_DOCUMENTATION.md

 ## Overview

-The comment system in Women Spot Health Blog is a fully separated, scalable architecture that allows users to comment on articles with features like likes, reports, and moderation.
+The comment system in Women's Spot Health Blog is a fully separated, scalable architecture that allows users to comment on articles with features like likes, reports, and moderation.
 The system follows the project's server actions + API routes pattern for maximum flexibility and performance.

 ## Architecture